mmjulkowska/MVApp/README.md

 Beyond eyeballing, you can apply statistical tests such as ANOVA to test whether there are significant differences between groups.
 These are all easy things to do in MVApp, which also helps you check the assumptions of these statistical tests, such as normal distribution and homoscedasticity (i.e. equal variance).

 In the side panel, you can choose:
 - The dataset to be used (raw data, data with missing values removed, or data with outliers removed).
 The default value is raw data.
+If you did not perform outlier emoval or the curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.
 - The Independent Variable to subset the data by
 - The Dependent Variable you want to plot
 - The p-value threshold to be used in subsequent tests in the tab (e.g.: Levene's test, ANOVA, etc.).
 The default value is 0.05